-- Stay on top of key industry issues in publications, such Automotive News, Ward’s Dealer Business and others.
+- Stay on top of key industry issues in publications such as Automotive News, Ward’s Dealer Business, and others.

 - Keep abreast of updates on Dealer Refresh and similar sites

-When a dealer principal and/or general manager access and utilizes the resources that are most often at hand, the likelihood of successful vendor or service-provider selection is enhanced greatly.
-The only thing worse that not having an opportunity is having many opportunities yet failing to take advantage of then, such as selecting vendor or service-provider without the multitude of resources that easily accessible and readily available.
+When a dealer principal and/or general manager access and utilize the resources that are most often at hand, the likelihood of successful vendor or service-provider selection is enhanced greatly.
+The only thing worse than not having an opportunity is having many opportunities yet failing to take advantage of them, such as selecting vendors or service providers without the multitude of resources that are easily accessible and readily available.